 - Preheat oven to 325 degrees F. Line two 9-inch cake pans with parchment paper.

 - Prepare the lavender lemon chiffon cake.
-Combine the boiling water with 1 tbsp lavender and let sit for 10 minutes.
+Combine the boiling water with 1 tablespoon lavender and let sit for 10 minutes.
 Strain the lavender and let cool completely.
-Grind the remaining 2 tbsp lavender until finely ground.
+Grind the remaining 2 tablespoon lavender until finely ground.

 - Seperate the eggs and place the egg whites in a the bowl of a stand mixer.
 Add the cream of tartar and whisk the eggs until stiff peaks form.